 More expensive than some other mats, though many users swear by its benefits.

 Mat and pillow set with acupressure points for therapy and relief.
 Inexpensive.

-The pillow doesn't seem as contoured as those in similar sets, but this is not a major concern.
+The pillow doesn't seem as contoured as those in similar sets.

 Includes an acupressure pillow for neck and shoulder issues.
 Carrying case is well-designed.